Top Mutual Fund Misconceptions Retirees Should Avoid

 Retired People Should Completely Avoid Equity Oriented Mutual Funds

 Many Mutual Fund investors who are retired and have no further source of income, believe that they need to invest purely into fixed income mutual funds and avoid the risks associated with equities altogether.
 However, this is not necessarily true.
 In fact, with the long-term inflation rate in India hovering around 6%, risk tolerance cannot be the sole determinant of asset allocation.
-Even retired Mutual Fund investors should ideally invest 10% to 20% of their overall portfolios to equity Mutual Funds, in order to strike a balance between risk and returns and aim for inflation beating returns in the long run.
+Even retired Mutual Fund investors should ideally invest 10% to 20% of their overall portfolios to equity mutual funds, in order to strike a balance between risk and returns and aim for inflation beating returns in the long run.
 Think about it – as a retiree, you’ll likely be drawing on your corpus in bite-sized tranches over a very long period of time.
 Resultantly, the risks of having a measured dose of equity in your portfolio will largely be nullified.

 You Should Always Invest into Funds That Have a High AUM